macgile/DataGridFilter/README.md

 // Save Preset
 MyFilterDatagrid.SavePreset();
 ```

->Be aware that the filters must remain in line with your source collection, for example if you filter on a "True" boolean field and when the application is launched your collection no longer contains the "True" value for this field, applying the filter will cause unexpected results.
+>Be aware that the filters must remain consistent with your source collection, for example if you filter on a "True" Boolean field and when the application is launched your collection no longer contains the "True" value for this field, the filter application may cause unexpected results.
-This may be true for demo applications that use random data generation.
+This is especially true for demo applications that use random data generation.

 ## Benchmark